strangerwalksamongus/css-exercises/foundations/06-cascade-fix/README.md

 - If you added selectors to the CSS, do they target a valid HTML element?

-another one for the commits.
+another one for the commits. mmm